WKU-SRA-Dev/sra-recruitment-lab/README.md

    or [一小时git教程, zh-CN](https://www.bilibili.com/video/BV1HM411377j/?spm_id_from=333.337.search-card.all.click).
 - **GitHub Account**: You will need a GitHub account to participate in this lab.
 If you don’t have one, please create it [here](https://github.com/join).
 - **Technical Stack**: Make sure you have the necessary tools and software installed on your computer.
-- **Any IDE or Code Editor**: You can choose any code editor if you like, we would recommend you to use vscode, it is open source and light weight.
+- **Any IDE or Code Editor**: You can choose any code editor if you like, we would recommend you to use vscode, it is open source and lightweight.
 - Knowledge of Basic Shell Commands and Markdown: Familiarity with basic shell commands and Markdown (MD) syntax is required.
    > tutorial references:
    [30分钟Shell光速入门教程, zh-CN](https://www.bilibili.com/video/BV17m411U7cC/?spm_id_from=333.337.search-card.all.click).